 - Events params and features are often evolving with time

-Moreover, the nested storage format of event and user parameters in Firebase makes it especially difficult to construct efficient aggregation queries in any database and makes data extraction even more complicated.
-Let’s see if Google’s BigQuery can ease this work for us and speed-up feature engineering and analytics, which makes the overall process much more manageable.
+Additionally, the nested storage format of event and user parameters in Firebase makes it challenging to construct efficient aggregation queries in any database and makes data extraction even more complicated.
+Luckily, Google’s BigQuery can speed-up feature engineering and analytics, which makes the overall process much more manageable.

-BigQuery is Google’s enterprise analytical data warehouse which can run blazing-fast SQL queries on gigabytes to petabytes of data.
-Firebase can export complete event data in its original format to BigQuery daily, which can be processed and analyzed on a massive scale.
-BigQuery can handle huge feature aggregation queries as long as they have efficient joins, so we need to come up with a solution to de-normalize and unnest repeated Firebase data to have an efficient and effective solution.
+BigQuery is Google’s enterprise analytical data warehouse, which runs blazing-fast SQL queries on gigabytes and petabytes of data.
+Firebase can export complete event data in its original format to BigQuery daily, where it is processed and analyzed on a massive scale.
+BigQuery can handle huge feature aggregation queries as long as they have efficient joins, and as long as analysts de-normalize and unnest repeated Firebase data.

 After setting up a daily export to BigQuery, Firebase creates a new table in specified BigQuery dataset, or in separate ones, if you have Android and iOS versions of your app.
-As previously mentioned, Firebase exports all data to BigQuery in its native format, which provides user data, such as demographic and campaign, in a nested structure named user_dim and event data in a structure named event_dim.
-Such user_dim-event_dim tuples are displayed as repeated rows in small batches per user, which can be easily unrolled.
-However, Firebase also supports custom app events, which can be associated with up to 25 parameters as key-value pairs.
-Unpacking and analyzing such parameters is both a desired target for app analysts and a complicated task.
+As previously mentioned, Firebase exports all data to BigQuery in its native format.
+This provides user data, such as demographic and campaign data, in a nested structure named user_dim and event data in a structure named event_dim.

 Let’s take a look at the example row of event data for one user, loaded in a single batch from Firebase, shown in Figure 2:

-In the above figure, we see that each (sub)row of event data is associated with a set of repeated key-value pairs rows, and additionally, all such rows in a batch are associated with a contemporary user profile that has a set of its own parameter key-value records (not shown).
-This requires writing rather inefficient SQL constructs when you need to unroll and aggregate certain event parameters with UNNEST() function (see Figure 3).
+In the above figure, we see that each (sub)row of event data is associated with a set of repeated key-value pair rows.
+Additionally, all rows in a batch are associated with a contemporary user profile that has a set of its own parameter key-value records (not shown).
+This requires writing rather inefficient SQL constructs when you need to unroll and aggregate specific event parameters with the UNNEST function (see Figure 3).

-First of all, we unpack all user and event properties from repeated rows to serialized JSON.
-Next, we detach repeated static user data, such as country and language into a separate lookup table, to focus on events and profiles aggregation.
+First, we unpack all user and event properties from repeated rows to serialized JSON.
+Next, we detach repeated static user data, such as country and language, into a separate lookup table, to focus on events and profile aggregation.

-Following this, we extract and store all events and associated profiles from batch records into the same denormalized row structure, which contains a JSON field that stores each property.
+Then, we extract and store all events and associated profiles from batch records on the same denormalized row structure, which contains a JSON field that stores each property.
 This row structure creates query event data for users and analyzed features on-demand.
 It also streams user events and constructs features continually.